Lieb's concavity theorem, matrix geometric means, and semidefinite optimization: SDP representations

-It is easy to see that $S_t(A)$ converges to the von Neumann entropy $S(A) = -\tr[A\log A]$ when $t\rightarrow 0$.
-Also note that $S_t$ is concave for all $t \in [0,1]$.
-Using the SDP description of the matrix geometric mean (with $B=I$) we can get an SDP description of $S_t$ (when $t=p/q$) with $O(\log_2 q)$ LMIs of size at most $2n$. \item The Tsallis \emph{relative entropy} is defined for $t \in [0,1]$ as (see \cite{abe2003nonadditive} and also \cite{furuichi2004fundamental})
+By rewriting $A\#_t I \psd T$ using the SDP description of the matrix geometric mean (with $B=I$), we obtain a SDP description of $S_t$ (when $t=p/q$) having $O(\log_2 q)$ LMIs of size at most $2n$. \item The \emph{Tsallis relative entropy} is defined for $t \in [0,1]$ as (see \cite{abe2003nonadditive} and also \cite{furuichi2004fundamental})